grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets/10 WebSocket/30-WebSocket-onping.md

 ### Example

-_A k6 script that will initiate WebSocket connection and setups a handler for the `ping` event._
+_A k6 script that initiates a WebSocket connection and sets up a handler for the `ping` event._

 <CodeGroup labels={["example-websocket-onping.js"]} lineNumbers={[]} showCopyButton={[true]}>